ocroz/wsl2-pres/transcript.md

 Now that you have docker on Linux, let's install `kubernetes` within docker, here with the example of [k3d](https://github.com/rancher/k3d#get), very easy to install.
 There is a [nice article talking about k3d](https://en.sokube.ch/post/k3s-k3d-k8s-a-new-perfect-match-for-dev-and-test-1).
 This article says nothing about WSL2, but you have a true Linux machine, so it applies to you as well.

 Another word, when you start a kubernetes cluster, it opens few ports like 8080 and 8443.
 For debug purpose, you may need to open an `insecure kubernetes dashboard` thanks to the command `kubectl proxy &` which opens another port 8001 at localhost.
-Well, thanks to `localhost forwarding`, you can access the kubernetes dashboard at `localhost:8001` from a browser on Windows side, and where you can authenticate too :-).
+Well, thanks to `localhost forwarding`, you can access the kubernetes dashboard at `localhost:8001` from a browser on Windows side, where you can authenticate too :-).

 # Remote display